twashing/bkell/README.md

 - setup test infrastructure (using test.check)
 - establish core data structure (datomic schema)
 - datomic wrapper (using adi), with nominal CRUD operations; the abouve data structure constraints must be maintained when manipulating entites in the system.
+  - each CRUD operation should be programmed with a corresponding test.check function ; either create, or reuse the correct generators for the task
+- import / export data
+- runnable scripts ; include code examples for adding account(s) and entries

 ## License